Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 FBI + Oregon State Police check:

-- Your old CHL is still valid (if not expired)
+- Your old CHL is still valid (if it hasn’t expired yet)

 - Mailed to your home address